ivanlin69/SeaBattleSolo/README.md

-# Battleship Game Enhanced
+# Sea Battle Solo

 ## Description
-This project is a classic Battleship game implemented in C++.
+This project is a classic Sea Battle game implemented in C++.
 This version of the game is designed to be played on the command line and offers both a standard and a customizable game mode.

 ## Features
 - **Customizable Grid Size**: Players can set the size of the game board.